Cockiness (Love It): Chart performance

 Upon the release of Talk That Talk, "Cockiness (Love It)" debuted on multiple world charts.
 The song debuted on the South Korea Gaon International Chart at number 62 on November 26, 2011, with sales of 6,918 digital downloads.
 In the United Kingdom, "Cockiness (Love It)" debuted at number 33 on the UK R&B Chart on November 27, 2011.
 It also debuted on the UK Singles Chart at number 121 in the chart issue December 3, 2011.
 In the United States, the song debuted on the US Billboard Bubbling Under Hot 100 Singles chart at number 17 in the chart issue December 10, 2011.

 Live performance

 Rihanna performed "Cockiness (Love It)" for the first time at Radio 1's Hackney Weekend on May 24, 2012, as the fourth song on the set list.
-She also performed the song at the 2012 MTV Video Music Awards which placed on September 6 when she opened the award show alongside ASAP Rocky and closed her performance with "We Found Love".
+She also performed the song at the 2012 MTV Video Music Awards which placed on September 6 when she opened the award show alongside her now-husband ASAP Rocky and closed her performance with "We Found Love".
 The song was later included as part of the setlist on her Diamonds World Tour during the first act.